KatiIsHere/r3trad/README.md

 There is no git history because it contains personal info.

-Created by `ionar2` and many [others](https://github.com/ionar2/salhack/graphs/contributors).
+Created by `PolishKitKat`.
 If you have any legal disagreements, please read [this](https://help.github.com/en/github/site-policy/guide-to-submitting-a-dmca-takedown-notice)

-## Updates in Creepy Branch

-Working on updating to **1.19.4**.

-Deleted lots of useless mods.

-Added some stuff.

-Fixed some bugs.

-Check the [release page](https://github.com/CreepyOrb924/creepy-salhack/releases) to see updates in the project